Moon and Earth

 Autonomous robotic fleets

-Coordinated systems on the Moon, Mars, and in orbit with minimal human intervention.
+Coordinated systems on the Moon, Mars, and in orbit.

-NaubotiX grows from years of work in AI-driven autonomy for space systems, with a team spanning robotics, space engineering, business, and company building.
+Four cofounders with years of work in AI-driven autonomy for space systems — spanning robotics, space engineering, law, and finance.

 NaubotiX · Luxembourg 🇱🇺 — Cofounders